Blog Posts

 Why prevention is better than cure

 Starting with proper cleaning habits from day one is essential.
 The Sereclean Pod, with its dentist-designed technology, prevents stain formation when used regularly from the beginning of treatment.
-Its market-leading tank capacity accommodates multiple retainers simultaneously, making it ideal for family use.
-The automatic temperature control system protects your appliances from warping damage, ensuring they maintain their shape throughout treatment.

 When to seek professional cleaning